Mohammadpur, Dhaka

 The Norfolk Island pine can grow to be over 100 feet tall in its natural habitat, but most houseplants are much smaller.
 This tree does best in bright indirect light and cannot tolerate direct sunlight.
 It prefers moderate humidity and average room temperatures of 65-75 degrees Fahrenheit.

-fertilize your Norfolk island pine every two weeks during the growing season with a balanced liquid fertilizer diluted by half.
-If you notice that your Norfolk Island pine is dropping its lower needles, it is probably due to drafts, low humidity, or too much direct sunlight.
+Fertilize your Norfolk Island pine every two weeks during the growing season with a balanced liquid fertilizer diluted by half.
+If your Norfolk Island pine is dropping its lower needles, it is probably due to drafts, low humidity, or too much direct sunlight.

 Norfolk Island Pine Light Requirements

 Just make sure to bring them back inside before the first frost hits!
-These beautiful trees are also very tolerant of different watering schedules, so don’t worry if you forget to water them once in a while.
+These beautiful trees are also very tolerant of different watering schedules, so don’t worry if you forget to water them occasionally.

 How to Grow Norfolk Island Pine

-Norfolk Island pines are one of the most popular houseplants, and for good reason!
-They’re relatively easy to care for, and they make a beautiful addition to any home.
+Norfolk Island pines are one of the most popular houseplants and for good reason!
+They’re relatively easy to care for and make a beautiful addition to any home.
 If you’re thinking about growing a Norfolk Island pine, here are a few tips to help you get started:

-Just be sure not cut off more than ⅓ of the plant at one time ; otherwise , it could shock your tree and cause stunted growth . following these simple tips , you should have no problem growing a healthy , happy Norfolk Island pine !
+Just be sure not to cut off more than ⅓ of the plant at once; otherwise, it could shock your tree and cause stunted growth.
+Following these simple tips, you should have no problem growing a healthy, happy Norfolk Island pine!

 Norfolk Island Pine Root System

-The roots of the Norfolk Island pine are also capable of absorbing large amounts of water, which helps to keep the tree hydrated during periods of drought.
-The Norfolk Island pine grows to a height of about 100 feet (30 meters).
+The roots of the Norfolk Island pine can also absorb large amounts of water, which helps keep the tree hydrated during periods of drought.
+The Norfolk Island pine grows to about 100 feet (30 meters).
 It has a straight trunk and branches that grow in a spiral pattern around the main stem.

 The leaves of the Norfolk Island pine are long and narrow, and they have a sharp point at the end.
 The leaves are arranged in pairs along the branches.
 The male and female cones of the Norfolk Island pine are borne on separate trees.

 The cones are large and round, and they contain many small seeds.
-The wood of the Norfolk Island pine is soft and light-colored.
-It is used for making furniture, flooring, paneling, and other wood products.
+The wood of the Norfolk Island pine is soft and light-coloured.
+It makes furniture, flooring, paneling, and other wood products.

 Norfolk Pine Brown Tips